AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/compare-program-effectiveness-with-the-program-analyzer.md

 >[!TIP]
 >
->A quick way to filter programs to just one channel is to select&nbsp;**View > By Channel**, click the bubble for that channel, and then click the channel name in the pop-up dialog.&nbsp;
+>A quick way to filter programs to just one channel is to select **View > By Channel**, click the bubble for that channel, and then click the channel name in the pop-up dialog.

 5. Use the X Axis drop-down to choose a metric for the horizontal axis.
 We'll start with Program Cost.

 ![](assets/image2014-9-17-18-3a52-3a16.png)

-6. Use the&nbsp;Y Axis&nbsp;drop-down to choose a metric for the vertical axis.
-Let's choose&nbsp;New Names&nbsp;to find programs that are good at capturing new leads.
+6. Use the Y Axis drop-down to choose a metric for the vertical axis.
+Let's choose New Names to find programs that are good at capturing new leads.

 ![](assets/image2014-9-17-18-3a52-3a26.png)